 Where safety of personnel or damage to items or associated test equipment is possible, QA personnel shall have the authority to stop the test.

+The test configuration shall be documented.

 Test reviews

 The supplier shall ensure that reviews are performed before and after defined points during qualification or acceptance tests.